Hybrid vehicle drivetrain: Full hybrids

-A full hybrid, sometimes also called a strong hybrid, is a vehicle that can run on just the engine, the batteries, or a combination.
+A full hybrid (FHEV or HEV), sometimes also called a strong hybrid, is a vehicle that can run on just the engine, the batteries, or a combination.
 The Toyota Prius, Toyota Camry Hybrid, Ford Escape Hybrid/Mercury Mariner Hybrid, Ford Fusion Hybrid/Lincoln MKZ Hybrid/Mercury Milan Hybrid, Ford C-Max Hybrid, Ford Maverick Hybrid, Kia Optima Hybrid, Toyota Sienna Hybrid, as well as the General Motors 2-mode hybrid trucks and SUVs, are examples of this type of hybridization as they can operate on battery power alone.
 A large, high-capacity battery provides battery-only operation.
 These vehicles have a split power path that allows more flexibility in the drivetrain by inter-converting mechanical and electrical power.
 To balance the forces from each portion, the vehicles use a differential-style linkage between the engine and motor connected to the head end of the transmission.